kramergroup/traefik-forward-auth/README.md

 Any provider that supports OpenID Connect 1.0 can be configured via the OIDC config options below.

 You must set the `providers.oidc.issuer-url`, `providers.oidc.client-id` and `providers.oidc.client-secret` config options.

+##### Github

+Create a new [OAuth app on Github](https://developer.github.com/apps/building-oauth-apps/creating-an-oauth-app/) and note the **Client ID** and **Client Secret**.

+You must set the `providers.github.client-id` and `providers.github.client-secret` config options accordingly.

+If you set the `providers.github.organisation` option, membership of the provided organisation is checked before authenticating a user.
+If not set, all Github users will be authenticated.

 ## Configuration